-If selected during cool or cold weather, the windshield and windows may fog.
-Turn off recirculation to help clear the windshield and windows.
-Auto Defog: If equipped, the climate control system may have a sensor to automatically detect high humidity inside the vehicle.
+Auto Defog: The climate control system may have a sensor to automatically detect high humidity inside the vehicle.
 When high humidity is detected, the climate control system may adjust to outside air supply and turn on the air conditioner.
-The fan speed may slightly increase to help prevent fogging.
 If the climate control system does not detect possible window fogging, it returns to normal operation.
+To turn Auto Defog off or on, see "Climate and Air Quality" under Vehicle Personalization ⇒ 143.